 Although the website had been online for nearly 20 years, it had not made any significant online sales.
 The exception being the occasional sunglasses sale, which were on a page not accessible via the main website page.

-Customers are able to search for products and services via the type of engine modification they are interested in, or via ATV model.
+Customers can search for products and services via the type of engine modification they are interested in, or via ATV model.

 Sales Already Rolling In